badbatch/graphql-box/README.md

 The module allows you to monitor a range of events that happen within the lifecycle of a query, mutation or subscription, including cache entries being added or queried and request execution performance.

-You can track a single request from a client to the server and back through the `DebugManager` using the `boxID`.
+You can track a single request from a client to the server and back through the `DebugManager` using the `requestID`.
 This identifier is unique for each client request and is included in each request payload to the server and is sent back in the response to the client.